-Since 1974, Broadway Lodge has helped to transform the lives of thousands of people, supporting them in their recovery from addiction to alcohol, illicit and prescription drugs, gambling, sex and gaming.
-Our multidisciplinary team work with clients so they can improve their emotional, mental and spiritual wellbeing and leave with the tools for the best chance of achieving a long-term recovery and to be able to live a happy and fulfilling life.
+Broadway Lodge is one of the UK's most experienced abstinence-based residential treatment centres for addiction.
+Since 1974, Broadway Lodge has helped to transform the lives of 15,000 people, supporting them in their recovery from addictions to alcohol, illicit and prescription drugs, gambling, sex and gaming.
+Its multi-disciplined team work with clients so they can improve their emotional, mental and spiritual wellbeing and leave with the tools for the best chance of achieving a long-term recovery and to be able to live a happy and fulfilling life.

-Addiction is a family illness and we believe that it's important for as many people as possible learn about and be involved in the addiction treatment and ongoing recovery process.
-We also understand how important it is for loved ones to be able to look after their own wellbeing.
+Addiction is a family illness.
+To this end, we believe that it is important for as many people as possible learn about and be involved in the addiction treatment and on-going recovery process and we also understand how important it is for loved ones to be able to look after their own wellbeing.

 This guide contains helpful information about addiction in the family as well as details of other charities that offer advice and support for relatives and friends of individuals with addiction.